roman/nixDir/README.md

 ### The `packages` output

 To add new packages, add an entry in your `nix/packages` directory.
-The entry may be a nix file, or a directory with a `default.nix`.
+The package entry may be a nix file, or a directory with a `default.nix`.
 The name of the file/directory will be the name of the exported package.
 For example:

 ``` nix